 Gather Pertinent Information

 Private investigators are paid to gather facts.
 Gathering relevant information is one of the first steps in the private investigation process.
-There are many different ways that private investigators can collect information, such as from interviewing people, reviewing documents or examining pictures.
+There are many ways that private investigators can collect information, such as from interviewing people, reviewing documents or examining pictures.
 Some details are easily obtained while others require a private investigator’s unique skills.

 If you are hiring a private investigator, it is important to provide as much information as possible to streamline the process.
 The more information that you can provide, the faster the task can be completed.